RobinSchmidt/RS-MET/Notes/Scratch/PitchDithering.md

 When the length of the cycles that we want to produce happens to be an integer number of samples, the aliasing frequencies happen to line up with the harmonics that are already there.
-In this case, the resulting waveform will be prefectly periodic even in the discrete time sense such that `x[n] = x[n+P]` where P is the integer(!) period in samples.
+In this case, the resulting waveform will be perfectly periodic even in the discrete time sense such that `x[n] = x[n+P]` where P is the integer(!) period in samples.
 In this particular scenario, aliasing is still present but the aliasing does not introduce any undesired additional frequencies into the signal but instead just changes the amplitudes of the existing harmonics.
 This is a much less